 11 Times TIME's Person of the Year Wasn't Really a Person

-TIME has named Pope Francis the 2013 Person of the Year.
-But some years, they can't narrow it down to one person, or don't choose a person at all.
+TIME has named The Ebola Fighters the 2014 Person of the Year.
+Some years, they don't narrow it down to one person (or choose a person at all).
 Here's a look at the generic people, groups of people, and things that also have received this honor.

 1. The Computer, 1982